Tag Archives: No Spoilers

 The Meddler (2016), Susan Sarandon

-Directed by Lorene Scafaria, Susan Sarandon stars as The Meddler, Marnie.
-An ageing widow who moves to LA where her grown up daughter (Rose Byrne) lives – in order to start a new life.
-Soon enough the meddling begins and I find myself feeling bad for her daughter, the one at the receiving end of the madness.
+Directed by Lorene Scafaria, Susan Sarandon stars as Marnie, The Meddler, an ageing widow who moves to LA where her grown up daughter (Rose Byrne) lives, so she can start a new life.

 The few scenes featuring J.K.
 Simmons were the only real highlights for me.
 Still, I’m sure I’d have been happier re-watching I’ll See You In My Dreams (2015).